 No, Texas drivers are not required by law to have UM/UIM coverage on their policy, but it is HIGHLY recommended.
 Most drivers in Texas have the state minimum requirement of $30,000.00 in coverage.
 Unfortunately, this minimum coverage is often not enough to fully cover damages and injuries victims of car wrecks incur.

 Guess What Every Single One Of My Client's Wish They Had?

 You guessed it...
 UM/UIM.

-Like most catastrophic cases or wrongful death cases that I handle, the medical bills and lost wages far exceed the insurance coverages.
+Like most catastrophic cases or wrongful death cases that I handle, the medical bills and lost wages far exceed the insurance coverage.
 In these cases, we take a look at all available options for insurance and the likelihood of success at each of them.
-We sit down and discuss them with you.
-From there we develop a plan to begin working on resolving claims against each insurance option.
-Starting with the primary policy, which is usually the at-fault driver.
-Then, we continue moving our way down.
+We will take a look at all available options for recovery and the likelihood of success under each option.
+After evaluating and discussing options with you, we develop a plan to begin working on resolving claims with the available insurance coverage.

 Once we have exhausted all insurance options, we now begin working on resolving and reducing all medical bills and medical liens you owe back.
 This will involve subrogation with your health insurance company and dealing with the hospitals and doctors for their extra charges.